JoshEngels/MultiDimensionalFeatures/README.md

 cd intervention
 python3 intervene_in_middle_of_circle.py --only_paper_plots
 ```
-and then running the corresponding cell in intervention/main_text_plots.ipynb.
+and then running the corresponding cell in [`intervention/main_text_plots.ipynb`](./intervention/main_text_plots.ipynb).

 You can reproduce *Figure 13*, *Figure 14*, *Figure 15*, *Table 2*, *Table 3*, and *Table 4* (all from the appendix) by running cells in intervention/appendix_plots.ipynb.

 ### SAE feature search experiments

-Before running experiments, you should again change BASE_DIR in sae_multid_feature_discovery/utils.py to point to a location on your machine where large artifacts can be downloaded and saved.
+Before running experiments, you should again change `BASE_DIR` in [`sae_multid_feature_discovery/utils.py`](./sae_multid_feature_discovery/utils.py) to point to a location on your machine where large artifacts can be downloaded and saved.

 You will need to generate SAE feature activations to generate the cluster reconstructions.
-The GPT-2 SAEs will be automatically downloaded when you run the below scripts, while for Mistral you will need to download our pretrained Mistral SAEs from https://www.dropbox.com/scl/fo/hznwqj4fkqvpr7jtx9uxz/AJUe0wKmJS1-fD982PuHb5A?rlkey=ffnq6pm6syssf2p7t98q9kuh1&dl=0 to sae_multid_feature_discovery/saes/mistral_saes.
+The GPT-2 SAEs will be automatically downloaded when you run the below scripts, while for Mistral you will need to download our pretrained Mistral SAEs from https://www.dropbox.com/scl/fo/hznwqj4fkqvpr7jtx9uxz/AJUe0wKmJS1-fD982PuHb5A?rlkey=ffnq6pm6syssf2p7t98q9kuh1&dl=0 to [`sae_multid_feature_discovery/saes/mistral_saes`](./sae_multid_feature_discovery/saes/mistral_saes).
 You can generate SAE feature activations with one of the following two commands:

 ```
 cd sae_multid_feature_discovery